-Dallas has earned a reputation as a relentless problem solver for clients with his creative, flexible and innovative approach to project management.
-In addition to the projects and clients he manages, Dallas oversees the financial management of the firm, keeping the firm rooted in a sound foundation, allowing Smith Gee Studio to stay at the forefront of the ever-evolving design industry.
+He has earned a reputation as a relentless problem solver for his creative, flexible, and innovative approach to project team management.
+In addition to the project teams and clients he collaborates with, Dallas oversees the financial management of Smith Gee Studio.
+He helps ensure we stay rooted in a sound foundation, allowing Smith Gee Studio to stay at the forefront of the ever-evolving design industry.

 More about me...

 AIA, Licensed Architect – TN, GA, MS, OK, TX

 …understanding up front the true goals and mission of any project and taking the time to connect the right people at the right time to achieve success.